Introducing a Polar Literacy Initiative

 - 3B-4: Snow and ice in Polar Regions are involved in mainly positive feedbacks, which is why the Arctic region is annually warming faster than the rest of the planet.

 The Polar Regions have productive food webs.

 4A: Productivity (generation of life) is tied to seasonal changes in sea ice cover, water and air temperature.

 4B: Sea ice cover, water and air temperature change with the seasons.

 - 4B-2: Each winter, as sunlight and temperatures decrease, sea ice grows to cover large areas of ocean.
-Young survive their first winter by feeding on algae on the sea ice and the ice provides shelter from predators.
+Young krill survive their first winter by feeding on algae on the underside of the sea ice and the ice provides shelter from predators.

 - 4B-3: Krill serve as food for the higher levels in the Polar food webs.

 4C: The Antarctic food web is simple and dependent on ice.

 - 4C-1: Antarctica is home to marine mammals (whales and seals) and sea birds, including penguins.
 Antarctica has not home to terrestrial mammals.
 Polar bears do not live in Antarctica.